frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/hr-settings.md

 > Introduced in version 13

 ### 3.7 Automatic Allocate Leaves Based On Leave Policy
-If checked, The leave will be granted to employee automatically on Effective From Date as per present Leave Policy Assignment.
+If checked, leaves will be granted to the employees automatically based on the Effective From date as per the present Leave Policy Assignment.

 ## 4. Hiring Settings